metabrainz/musicbrainz-android/README.md

 ## Licenses

-This app is licensed under the GNU General Public License Version 3.
+Copyright (C) 2012 Jamie McDonald.
+Licensed under the GNU General Public License Version 3.
-The ZXing barcode scanner integration code and other helper classes are licensed under the Apache License, Version 2.
+The ZXing barcode scanner integration code and some helper classes are licensed under the Apache License, Version 2 (see headers).
-Refer to headers for further details.

 ## Helping out